-Scenario Stage of Wheat Herbicide Option Comments Emerged ryegrass Before planting Roundup 10 d before planting Follow with Gramoxone at planting if needed.
+Scenario Stage of Wheat Herbicide Option Comments Emerged ryegrass Before planting Roundup before planting Follow with Gramoxone at planting if needed.
 Tillage, especially deep turning, can be effective.
-After planting; before ryegrass emerges for residual control 80% of seed germinated with shoot at least 1⁄2" long through spiking Zidua 0.75 to 1.25 oz/A Label prohibits true PRE.
-Plant wheat seed 0.5" to 1.25" deep; do not apply to broadcast seeded wheat.
+After planting; before ryegrass emerges for residual control 80% of seed germinated with shoot at least 1 / 2 " long through spiking Zidua 0.75 to 1.25 oz/A Label prohibits true PRE.
+Plant wheat seed at least 0.75" deep; do not apply to broadcast seeded wheat.
 Use rate of 1.0 oz/A is ideal for most soils.
-After planting; ryegrass 1⁄2" or less plus residual control spike through 2-leaf Fierce 1.5 oz/A Apply only in water; no additives.
-Wheat must be planted at least 3/4" deep; do not apply to broadcast seeded wheat.
+Must be activated before ryegrass emergence .
+After planting; ryegrass 1 / 4 " or less plus residual control 95% of wheat in spike to 2-leaf stage Fierce 1.5 oz/A Apply only in water; no additives.
+Wheat must be planted 1 to 1.5" deep; do not apply to broadcast seeded wheat.
 New label, limit acres.
 Do not apply on sands.
-Must be activated before weeds reach 1/2 inch in size.
-Ryegrass < 2 tiller 3-leaf through joint Axial XL 16.4 oz/A, PowerFlex HL 2.0 oz/A, or Osprey 4.75 oz/A Assuming no resistance and proper herbicide rotation.
+Must be activated before weeds reach 1 / 2 ".
+Ryegrass ≤ 1 tiller 3-leaf through joint Axial XL 16.4 oz/A, PowerFlex HL 2.0 oz/A, or Osprey 4.75 oz/A Assuming no resistance and proper herbicide rotation.
 Add appropriate adjuvant.
-Be certain to use proper rate with formulation used.
-Ryegrass < 2 tiller plus residual control 3-leaf through 4-tiller Axial XL 16.4 oz/A + Zidua 1 to 1.5 oz/A If ryegrass is not resistant to Axial then excellent postemergence and residual control expected.
+Be certain to use proper rate with formulation selected.
+Ryegrass ≤ 1 tiller plus residual control 3-leaf through 4-tiller Axial XL 16.4 oz/A + Zidua 1 to 1.5 oz/A If ryegrass is not resistant to Axial then excellent postemergence and residual control expected.